quarkiverse/quarkus-langchain4j/samples/secure-poem-multiple-models/README.md

 ```

 Access `http://localhost:8080`, login to Quarkus PoemResource using either Google or Microsoft Entra ID, and follow a provided application link to read the poem.
-Use the logout link to logout and try another OpenId Connect provider and model.
+Use the logout link to log out and try another OpenId Connect provider and model.
 For example, if you've started with Google and Vertex AI Gemini, try Microsoft Entra ID and Azure OpenAI next, or vice versa.

 You do not have to have both Google and Microsoft Entra ID accounts enabled in order to run this demo.